 Rainbow Recipes

 Check out more rainbow recipes on our website!
 We create 30 recipes, a recipe for every day of Pride Month.
-Together, we can make the world more colorful and accepting, from the kitchen.
-Help and share your creations through #rainbowrecipes!

 Rainbow pancake cereal recipe